FreakFrakFrok/Raspicam/README.md

 Raspicam code will help you if you own a Raspberry Pi with an integrated camera to record actions based on movement detection.
 The results of these detections will be visible through the raspicam website.
 The good news: it's totally free for a camera with 48 hours of historical recording.

-If you feel you want to try it, you have two options to start using Raspicam on your Raspberry Pi Option 1<br/>What do you need:
+If you feel you want to try it, you have two options to start using Raspicam on your Raspberry Pi<br/><br/>
+Option 1<br/>What do you need:
 - Raspberry Pi with camera
 - Internet connection always available